A known truth that is left unspoken

-Beginning in February, Jana Marie Foundation will team up with the Centre Daily Times and New Leaf Initiative to host a series of community conversations called Mokita™ Dialogues.
+Jana Marie Foundation has teamed up with the Centre Daily Times and New Leaf Initiative to host a series of community conversations called Mokita™ Dialogues.
 The purpose behind these community brown bag luncheon discussions is to allow individuals throughout Centre County to come together and talk – for a change.
 Not only will these discussions highlight topics of vital interest – elephants in the room – but it will provide opportunities for follow-up and action.

 Mokita™ Poetry Class